 The Core Medical Group article continues, “If a person’s body cannot use insulin efficiently, insulin levels rise in an attempt to keep blood glucose down.
 This is called insulin resistance.
 It is a risk factor for diabetes and other conditions.”

 When your cells are not absorbing natural glucose properly, the sugar builds up in the blood, binding to fat molecules if unused.
-When those levels reach a high enough point, your hormones will become out of balance, and at significant enough levels, one could develop diabetes, continue to lose energy, and gain weight due to the bodies trouble breaking down food properly.
+When those blood sugar levels reach a high enough point, your hormones will become out of balance, and at significant enough levels, one could develop diabetes, continue to lose energy, and gain weight due to the body’s trouble breaking down food properly.

 Cortisol

-Cortisol helps regulate your metabolism and manage stress.
-Depression, anxiety and digestive issues such as irritable bowel syndrome (IBS) may increase your body’s cortisol production and cause an increased appetite, as well as a greater tendency to store fat in your abdomen.
+Cortisol, often referred to as the stress hormone, helps regulate your metabolism and manage stress.
+Depression, anxiety, and digestive issues such as irritable bowel syndrome (IBS) may increase your body’s cortisol production and cause an increased appetite, as well as a greater tendency to store belly fat.

 Hypothyroidism